Trevor20/Excel-Portfolio/Project 2 - HR Absenteeism Analysis/README.md

 This project analyses workplace absenteeism using employee demographics, lifestyle choices and compensation data.
 Furthermore, the HR department is looking to promote a healthy workforce through incentive programs like a bonus.
 Specifically, they aim to identify healthy employees with low absenteeism for a health bonus and evaluate compensation adjustments for non-smokers.

 Data was extracted and loaded using Excel Power Query Editor.
 Data cleaning and modelling was done using Excel Functions.
-Key trends and insights was visualized and presented in Excel through dashboards.
+Key trends and insights was visualized through a two-page Excel dashboard.

 ## [Report](https://github.com/Trevor20/Excel-Portfolio/blob/main/Project%202%20-%20HR%20Absenteeism%20Analysis/Absenteeism_Dashboard_Overview.png)